Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Numerical Simulations

 \subsection{QNN}

 We now extend the reduced-domain initialization strategy to QNN.
-In Proposition 5 of \cite{You2021}, it was demonstrated that in the under-parameterized region, there exists such a dataset that can induce a loss function with exponentially many spurious local minima.
-Subsequently, several simple yet extremely hard QNN instances for training were presented, where the initial parameters are independently drawn from the entire period.
-Here we focus on Example 2 in \cite{You2021} to demonstrate that under the reduced-domain parameter initialization strategy, global convergence can be achieved.
+In Proposition 5 of Ref.~\cite{You2021}, it was demonstrated that in the under-parameterized region, there exists such a dataset that can induce a loss function with exponentially many spurious local minima.
+Subsequently, several simple yet extremely hard QNN instances for training were presented, where the initial parameters are uniformly drawn from the entire period.
+Here we focus on Example 2 in Ref.~\cite{You2021} and demonstrate that the reduced-domain parameter initialization strategy can help achieve global convergence efficiently.

-Let us first briefly introduce the hard instance for training in \cite{You2021}.
-There, the depth $L=1$, and for the $p$-parameter instance, their construction involves $N=p$ qubits with the loss function $L(\boldsymbol{\theta})$ represented as
+Let us first briefly introduce the hard instance for training in Ref.~\cite{You2021}.
+In the under-parameterized region with depth $L=1$, constructing a $p$-parameter hard instance involves $N=p$ qubits with the loss function